-A common structure for a ggplot()
+A common structure for a ggplot() command with a fair

 amount of customization might be:

-for a continuous x-axisscale_x_discrete
+scale_axisname_typescale_x_continuous for a continuous x-axisscale_x_discrete for a discrete onescale_y_continuous,

-for discrete plots will let you set
+scale_fill_discrete, and so on and so onlimits)scale_x_manual for discrete plots will let you set

-is different companies and you want to
+things by handx is different companies and you want to

 pick each company’s brand color for its bardata <- tibble(category = c('Apple','Banana','Carrot','Apple','Banana','Carrot'),